 Free Planner PDF: How To Plan A Multi-City Trip To Europe

-Sometimes you need to get creative to see the bucket list destinations you have in mind.
+Sometimes you need to get creative to see the bucket list of European destinations you have in mind.
 I will give you another example of my trip to Spain.

 I was visiting Barcelona, but I also really wanted to visit Seville!
 The flights from Barcelona to Seville were not feasible.
 The transit times and the prices within the times I wanted to go, just didn’t make sense for me.
 Then I looked at flights from Valencia to Seville and found some great deals.

 This is a critical factor to consider when booking multi-city trips.
 You want to find the perfect number of nights to stay.
-Nothing worse than overstaying or under staying in a city.
+Nothing worse than overstaying or not staying long enough in a city.

 My general rule is to stay a minimum of three to four nights max in a big city.
-If you have to fly there, I always recommend booking for three nights.
+I always recommend booking for three nights if you have to fly there.
 Otherwise, you will feel rushed.
-Even when it’s a quick flight, the airport experience can be draining, better to have three nights.
+Even when it’s a quick flight, the airport experience can be draining; better to have three nights.
 Plus, you lose more time when you fly.

 If I roll up into a city by train, like when I visited Valencia, you can get away with a two-night stay.
 Although it all depends on when you first arrive in the city, if I arrive after 4 pm, I will stay another night for a total of three.

-A great way to tackle the city sights in a short time is by doing either a bike tour or a bus tour.
+A great way to tackle the city sights quickly is by doing either a bike tour or a bus tour.
 When I plan my stay in a city, I always try to incorporate this on the first day of arriving.
 When given a broad overview of the town, I can spend the remaining time I have returning to the sites that piqued my interest.

 My first instinct was just to take a taxi.
 I didn’t assume that would be the cheapest way, but I thought it would be the fastest.
 I learned the hard way that was not always true.